LeonGoing0403/ComfyUI-Photoshop-QT/README_EN.md

 - 🚫 Removed: Enterprise member features such as member login, server verification, and enterprise API direct image generation
 - 💬 Support: Feedback is welcome on any issues
+- ⭐ **Special Note**: The current version is obfuscated.
+Once the project reaches 1000 stars, all unobfuscated source code will be released, welcoming capable developers to create their own versions